CrunchyData/crunchy-containers/docs/grafana/help.md

 grafana - grafana container image

 == DESCRIPTION
-The grafana image provides the open source prometheus push gateway
+The grafana image provides the open source visualization tool for displaying metrics.

 The container itself consists of:
     - RHEL7 base image
     - bash script that performs the container startup
-    - gateway binary packages
+    - grafana binary packages

 Files added to the container during docker build include: /help.1.